cool-RR/python_toolbox/README.markdown

-Run applicationwindow.py in the ptdraft folder to see the demonstration.
+Run applicationwindow.py in the src folder to see the demonstration.
 Then, File -> Booga.
-Double click the timeline to toggle playing.
+Double click the seek bar to toggle playing.

 Tested on [Python 2.6](http://www.python.org/download/releases/2.6.2/).
 Requires [wxPython](http://www.wxpython.org/).
 Optional: [Python for Windows Extensions](http://sourceforge.net/projects/pywin32/).